 Can you walk normally after ankle fusion?

 Most ankle fusion patients walk with a functional gait that is slightly different from normal but not visibly limping.
 The subtalar and midfoot joints compensate for the fused ankle, providing 10-15 degrees of apparent ankle motion.
 Patients typically adapt within 6-12 months and report that the trade-off of lost motion for eliminated pain is overwhelmingly worthwhile.
-Wearing shoes with rocker soles and supportive insoles like PowerStep Pinnacle Maxx helps facilitate the rolling gait pattern that fusion patients develop.
+Wearing shoes with rocker soles and supportive insoles like PowerStep Pinnacle Maxx helps support the rolling gait pattern that fusion patients develop.

 Is ankle replacement or fusion more painful?